JAlcocerT/JAlcocerT/content/docs/Dev/web-cms.md

 This architecture provides a **production-ready, secure, and automated** blogging platform that **separates content management from content delivery**, ensuring both security and performance! 🚀

+### PageCMS

+Page-CMS is also an interesting option: https://github.com/pages-cms/pages-cms

+> MIT | The No-Hassle CMS for Static Sites Generators

 ### Strapi